-Every graduate assistantship appointment has associated with it a clearly stated expectation of work to be performed.
+Every graduate assistantship appointment has associated with it an expectation of work to be performed.
 The supervisor has responsibility to see that this obligation is met.
-A supervisor's judgment that work is unsatisfactory can lead to termination of the appointment following due process as outlined below, Supervisors are expected to provide a safe and harassment-free environment and appropriate training to graduate assistants.
-Sometimes the duties of a student's assistantship are closely tied to a thesis or dissertation project.
+This relationship is the same as an employee/supervisory relationship for other types of employment.
+A supervisor's judgment that work is unsatisfactory can lead to termination of the appointment following due process outlined below.
+The nominal time commitment for a graduate assistantship is an average of 20 hours/week for a 1/2-time appointment.
+Supervisors are expected to provide a safe and harassment-free environment and to provide appropriate training.
+Frequently, the duties of a student's assistantship are closely tied to a thesis or dissertation project.
 In such cases, the distinction between a supervisor and mentor is difficult to make.
 Students are expected to work long hours on their own research.
+When disputes arise concerning assistantship duties, performance, or working conditions, the student and supervisor should meet and attempt to resolve the issues.
+Understandings should be formalized in writing.
+If the parties cannot resolve the disputes themselves, they should bring the dispute first to the department chair of the department through which the appointment is made.
+If the department chair is unsuccessful at resolving the dispute, the issue may be brought to the Dean of the Graduate College.